dcoes/bandtemplate/README.md

 •	Subscribe to mailing list (for shows, etc)

-•	Discography (linking where to buy or stream):
+•	Discography (linking where to buy or stream)

 The landing page:
 This page will feature a nice professional image (hero-image) of the band of some sort.